 STEP 3: RIDING

 It’s usually a good idea to do a few sessions of ground-work in the bitless before riding.
 This is where your ability to read your horse and know when they’re ready comes in.
 What you’re looking for is a horse that clearly understands what you’re asking while remaining calm and responsive.
-It's important in the first few rides to have a kind length of rein.
-If you immediately collect up a short rein, or suddenly pull back strongly on a rein/s, the horse may become confused by the unfamiliar feeling of the bridle.
+It's important for the first few rides to have a longer length of rein.
+If you immediately collect up a short rein, or suddenly pull back strongly on both rein/s, the horse may become confused by the unfamiliar feeling of the bridle.
 As with all new pieces of gear, introduce your horse to it slowly and gently, so they have time to accustom to it before it is used strongly.

 Pick up both reins and ask for a few steps forward with your legs.
 Ask for a halt and remain there a few seconds.
 Ask for walk then turn gently in one direction, repeat to the other side.
 If your horse doesn’t respond at first use an open rein (take the hand out side-ways away from the horse) but make sure you stay centered in the saddle.
-Continue mixing up go, stop, turn, reinback while remaining in the walk.
+Continue mixing up go, stop, turn, in the walk.
 Every now and then just halt and sit (park is a wonderful gear to have in a horse) and allow your horse to digest the new information.
 On the first ride I would recommend only walking and progressing to trotting then cantering once responses are consistent and soft.

 After a few rides in walk, when you are feeling confident, ask for the trot.
 Trot for a short distance, then walk, then trot, then walk etc. to ensure your brakes are working.
 Gradually build up to canter and before you know it you’ll be riding a cross-country course in your bitless!
 After a while most people are riding along and suddenly realise they don't have a bit, they've completely forgetting about it, because their horse is responding so well to the bridle.